-The self-assessment portion of the Diamond Power Index[®] which you completed focuses on "Personal Power"-your evaluation of your own characteristics and capacities.
+The self-assessment portion of the Diamond Power Index® which you completed focuses on "Personal Power"-your evaluation of your own characteristics and capacities.
 Your scores on these traits provide the first necessary insight into how you can leverage your strengths to master the healthy use of authority in your leadership role.
 A low standing on any of these traits can identify opportunities for growth through feedback and coaching.
 Together, scores on the Personal Power scales tell you something about your...

-- Self-efficacy: the drive and perseverance to make a sustained effort towards personal growth, as expressed in your Capable Self score. - Self-reflection: the ability to identify and reflect on your thoughts, emotions, and behavior, and to direct your attention when and where you need, as expressed in your Aware Self score. - Resilience: the ability to learn from experience by taking risks, making mistakes, and integrating the lessons learned from them, as expressed in your Purposeful Self score.
+- Self-efficacy: the drive, confidence, and belief in your ability to accomplish your goals, as expressed in your Capable Self score. - Self-reflection: the ability to identify and reflect on your thoughts, emotions, and behavior, and to direct your attention when and where you need, as expressed in your Aware Self score. - Resilience: the ability to learn from experience by taking risks, making mistakes, and integrating the lessons learned from them, as expressed in your Purposeful Self score.